 Ruby Love Teen Period Panties Review

 They did say that while the underwear was uncomfortable around the leg bands at first, the panties seemed to have stretched a bit and fit much better now.
 I had the same results with my Ruby Love as well.

-In addition to the panties, Anigan also sells menstruation cups.
+In addition to these leak proof underpants, Anigan also sells menstruation cups.
 Anigan EvaCup is ideal for those with light to regular flow.
 Super Jennie menstrual cup is appropriate for those with a heavy menstrual flow.

+I went with the tie dye EvaWear Boyshort period panty.
 The nylon, cotton and spandex blend was very soft and comfortable.
 No riding up or shifting during the day and the fabric was extremely breathable.
 Keep reading on why you should size up with this brand!

 Leak proof pad – Ideal for those with a heavier flow, the Anigan EvaWear offers 4 layered protection in a front to back gusset that will hold 2 tampons worth of fluid.
-Despite the four layers, the gusset is actually still quite thin and very comfortable without any bulkiness.
+Despite the extra layers, the gusset is actually still quite thin and very comfortable without any bulkiness.

 Anigan EvaWear Review

 Not too tight but definitely more fitted than I’m used to.
 After wearing for a while, I didn’t notice it anymore.
 After washing and wearing several times, the fabric has stretched into a more comfortable fit.

-Another recommended brand, Bambody has sales around the world.
+Products – Another recommended brand, Bambody has sales around the world.
 They offer fewer style options than some other sites, mostly in a more sporty-looking style.